pasqal-io/Pulser/docs/source/programming.md

 ## Conclusion

 We have successfully defined the [Hamiltonian](programming.md#2-hamiltonian-evolves-the-state) $H$ describing the evolution of the system over time, by:
-- picking a `Device`, that defined the value of the $C_6$ or $C_3$ coefficients.
+- Picking a `Device`, which defines the value of the $C_6$ or $C_3$ coefficients.
-- creating a `Register` of atoms, that defined the number of atoms used and the distance between the atoms $R_{ij}$.
+- Creating a `Register` of atoms, which defines the number of atoms used and the distance between the atoms them, $R_{ij}$.
-- Selecting the `Channels` of the `Device` to use, that defined the energy levels of the atoms to use: that step completely defined the [interaction Hamiltonian](programming.md#22-interaction-hamiltonian).
+- Selecting the `Channels` of the `Device` to use, which define the energy levels of the atoms to use - this step completely defines the [interaction Hamiltonian](programming.md#22-interaction-hamiltonian).
 The addressing property of each `Channel` also dictates the atoms that will be targeted by the `Pulse`.
 - Adding `Pulse` and delays to the `Channel`s defines the [driving Hamiltonian](programming.md#21-driving-hamiltonian) of each atom along time.

 You can now simulate your first Hamiltonian by programming your first `Sequence` !
 [In this tutorial](tutorials/creating.nblink), you will simulate the evolution of the state of an atom initialized in $\left|g\right>$ under a Hamiltonian $H(t)=\frac{\Omega(t)}{2} |g\rangle \langle r|+\frac{\Omega(t)}{2} |r\rangle\langle g|$, with $\Omega$ chosen such that the final state of the atom is the excited state $\left|r\right>$.

 Many concepts have been introduced here and you might want further explanations.
 - The `Device` object contains all the constraints and physical quantities that are defined in a QPU.
 [This section in the fundamentals](apidoc/core.rst) details these and provides examples of `Devices`.
-The `VirtualDevices` were also mentioned in this document ([here](programming.md#1-pick-a-device)), this is a most advanced feature described [here](tutorials/virtual_devices.nblink).
+The `VirtualDevices` were also mentioned in this document ([here](programming.md#1-pick-a-device)), which is a more advanced feature described [here](tutorials/virtual_devices.nblink).
-- There are multiple ways of defining a `Register`, this is further detailed [in this section](tutorials/reg_layouts.nblink).
+- There are multiple ways of defining a `Register`, as is further detailed [in this section](tutorials/reg_layouts.nblink).
 - The energy levels associated with each `Channel` and the interaction Hamiltonian they implement are summed up in [the conventions page](conventions.md).
 The channels contain lots of constraints and physical informations, they are detailed in [the same section as the `Device`](apidoc/core.rst).
-- The quantities in a `Pulse` are defined using `Waveform`s, read more about this [on this page](tutorials/composite_wfs.nblink).
+- The quantities in a `Pulse` are defined using `Waveform`s, you can read more about these [on this page](tutorials/composite_wfs.nblink).